linocontreras/pcompiler/README.md

 You can find the outputs of the examples inside the folder named **Output**.

 The **Lexer** folder inside contains the outputs from the Lexer to the provided examples.

+## Example errors
+The token procedure is not defined on the grammar.
+It was implemented because it seemed like a typo.

+Also, the grammar requires identifiers to be alphanumeric only.
+But on Example8 an identifier includes a _